BetonQuest/BetonQuest/docs/Documentation/Reference/Integrations-List/MMO/MMOCore.md

 __Description__: The player needs to break [special blocks from MMOCore](https://gitlab.com/phoenix-dvpmt/mmocore/-/wikis/Mining%20and%20Block%20Regen).

 Please note that you *must* use this objective over `block` if you are using MMOCore's custom mining system.
 All three different block types and an amount can be defined.
-You can also send notifications to the player by appending the `notify` keyword optionally with the notification interval after a colon.
+You can add the `notify` keyword to display a message each time the player progresses the objective.
+Optionally add the notification interval after a colon (`notify:5`).

 This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of blocks already broken, `left` is the amount of blocks still left to break and `total` is the amount of blocks initially required.